Warwolt/r2k_test/readme.md

 R2K Test has the following features:
 - ISO C99 compliant
-- Simple to define tests; test suites are functions, and test cases are block statements within those functions (see [Writing tests](#writing-tests))
+- Simple to define tests (see [Writing tests](#writing-tests))
+  - test suites are functions
+  - test cases are block statements within those functions
 - fatal and non-fatal assertions (see [Assertion macros](#assertion-macros))
 - Google Test style test reporting with colored output
 - Disable tests by prefixing them with `DISABLE_`